Nipsuli/clerk-fapi-rs/README.md

 endpoints.
 But it does keep the current state of the client in sync allowing one signin and call api methods as signed in user.

 The `src/apis` and `src/models` are generated based on the `fapi_swagger.json`.
-There seesm to be small issues in the clerk API spec and it does not reflect the reality in all of the cases.
+There seems to be small issues in the clerk API spec and it does not reflect the reality in all of the cases.
 Those cases where I've run into are fixed by hand.

 By default the state is stored in in `HashMap` but if one wants to add some persistent state one can provide anything that implments